-At December 31, 2013, a total of 10 million shares of common stock were authorized for issuance under the 2011 Plan.
-In the table below, we describe certain information about these shares and the 2011 Plan which provides for their authorization and issuance.
+At December 31, 2014, a total of 10 million shares of common stock were authorized for issuance under the 2011 Plan.
+In the table below, we describe certain information about these shares and the 2011 Plan that provides for their authorization and issuance.
 You can find a description of the 2011 Plan under "-Laredo Petroleum, Inc. 2011 Omnibus Equity Incentive Plan."

-Plan category Number of securities to be issued upon exercise of outstanding options Weighted average exercise price of outstanding options Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(1) Equity compensation plan approved by security holders(1) 1,228,940 \$ 19.32 7,929,433 Equity compensation plan not approved by security holders Total 1,228,940 7,929,433
+Plan category Number of securities to be issued upon exercise of outstanding options Weighted average exercise price of outstanding options available for future issuance under equity compensation plans (excluding securities reflected in column(1)(2)

+Equity compensation plan approved by

+security holders(1) 1,367,104 \$ 20.76 6,366,259

+Equity compensation plan not approved

+by security holders

+Total 1,367,104 6,366,259

+security holders(1) Equity compensation plan not approved by security holders \$ 20.76

-(1) The 2011 Plan became effective upon consummation of the Company's initial public offering in December 2011.
+- (1) The 2011 Plan became effective upon consummation of the Company's initial public offering in December 2011.
 No awards were issued under the 2011 Plan in December 2011.
-See "-Laredo Petroleum, Inc. 2011 Omnibus Equity Incentive Plan" for more information.
+See "-Laredo Petroleum, Inc. 2011 Omnibus Equity Incentive Plan" for more information. - (2) The formula for calculating the number of securities remaining available for future issuance assumes the outstanding share-settled performance units' result in a maximum performance period level, resulting in a TSR Modifier of 200%, even though the actual performance through December 31, 2016 is not complete nor has it reached maximum.
+See page 31 for discussion of these awards' TSR Modifier.